High-Performance Applications Processing

 ARM's processors all share a commonly supported architecture and feature set, ensuring compatibility across the range of instruction sets.
-The Cortex-A17 processor which was introduced last year, the mature Cortex-A15, the widely-shipped Cortex-A9, and high-efficiency Cortex-A7 and Cortex-A5 processors all use the same ARMv7-A architecture, and therefore share full application compatibility, including support for the traditional ARM, Thumb® and high-performance Thumb-2 instruction sets.
-ARM also enables 64-bit computing with its ARMv8-A architecture which is supported by the Cortex-A72, Cortex-A57 and Cortex-A53 processors.
+The high performance Cortex-A17 processor, the mature Cortex-A15, the widely-shipped Cortex-A9, and high-efficiency Cortex-A7 and Cortex-A5 processors all use the same ARMv7-A architecture, and therefore share full application compatibility, including support for the traditional ARM, Thumb® and high-performance Thumb-2 instruction sets.
+ARM also enables 64-bit computing with its ARMv8-A architecture which is supported by the Cortex-A72, Cortex-A57, Cortex-A53 and Cortex-A35 processors.
 The ARMv8-A architecture also has a specialized execution state allowing it to process legacy ARM 32-bit applications.
 This provides an excellent path to upgrade for the existing 32-bit ecosystem and ensures the 64-bit ecosystem is backwards compatible.

 With the move to ever increasing driver assist, passive and active safety systems and advanced driver interfaces, the compute power of vehicles is set to significantly increase, and thus ARM Cortex-A processors are increasingly being designed in for safety related automotive applications.

 Find out more...